Skip to content

 The covered tourist boats that cruise the Uvac reservoir - the way to reach the inner meanders and the Ice Cave from the water.
 Photo: BrankaVV / Wikimedia Commons, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Uva%C4%8Dko_jezero,_Nova_Varo%C5%A1.jpg

 The cruise usually includes the reserve’s underground showpiece, the Ice Cave (Ledena pećina), part of the Ušak cave system in the canyon’s left wall.
 The full system is enormous - more than six kilometres of passages have been explored, making it the third-longest cave in Serbia - and guided visits take you through a decorated section of stalactite chambers reached from the boat landing.
 It stays cool inside year-round, so bring a layer even in high summer.
-Boat operators and prices vary, and fares shift with the season, so book the cruise through your tour or a local operator and check the current cost on the day rather than trusting a fixed figure online.

 How to visit Uvac

-Uvac sits in a thinly populated corner of southwestern Serbia, with no direct public transport to the viewpoints or the boat landings, so you cannot simply turn up by bus.
+Uvac sits in a thinly populated corner of southwestern Serbia, with no direct public transport to the viewpoints or the boat landings, so you can’t simply turn up by bus.
 There are two sensible ways in.

 The easiest for most travellers is a day tour from Zlatibor.
 Operators there run Uvac trips that bundle the drive (about an hour to the lakes), a viewpoint walk, the boat cruise and the Ice Cave into a single four-to-five-hour outing, with a guide and the logistics handled.
-If you are already basing yourself on the mountain, this is the low-effort option, and it is why Uvac and Zlatibor are so often done together.
+If you’re already basing yourself on the mountain, this is the low-effort option, and it is why Uvac and Zlatibor are so often done together.

 The alternative is to drive yourself, heading for Nova Varoš and the reserve, which gives you freedom over timing and lets you linger at the viewpoints for the best light.
 A car also opens up the wider region: the same trip out west takes in the Šargan Eight heritage railway and the Mokra Gora valley, and Zlatibor itself.
 If you are reaching the area from the capital in the first place, our guide to getting from Belgrade to Zlatibor covers the drive and the coach up to the mountain, from where Uvac is a short hop further.
+If you want to turn the reserve into a proper two-day trip rather than a single outing, our Uvac, Zlatar and Mileševa loop route strings it together with the Zlatar lakes and a UNESCO-listed monastery on the way home.

 When to go

 Uvac is at its best from late spring to early autumn (roughly May to October), which is when the boats run reliably, the walks are dry underfoot and the vulture-watching is at its peak.
 June and July add wildflowers along the clifftops, though high summer also brings the most day-trippers and the hottest midday climbs to the viewpoints, so an early start pays off.
 September and early October are arguably the sweet spot: warm, quieter, and softer light on the canyon.
 Outside that window the picture gets less certain - the boat cruises wind down and can stop altogether in the cold months, and winter can leave the reserve iced and the tracks tricky, though a crisp, snow-dusted meander under blue sky (as in many of the most dramatic photos) is a reward for those who catch it.
-Whenever you plan to come, confirm that the boats are running before you build a day around them, because that is the part most likely to be seasonal.
+Whenever you plan to come, confirm that the boats are running before you build a day around them, because that’s the part most likely to be seasonal.

 The mistake people make is squeezing Uvac into a half-day.
 Between the uphill walk to Molitva, the boat leg and the cave, the reserve quietly eats five or six hours, and hurrying it means arriving at the ledge sweaty and leaving before a single vulture has climbed the thermals.
-Come on a clear day, let it take as long as it takes, and the moment a griffon slides out over that horseshoe bend below you is the one you will still be describing to people back home.
+Come on a clear day, let it take as long as it takes, and the moment a griffon slides out over that horseshoe bend below you is the one you’ll still be describing to people back home.
 For more of the country’s canyons, caves and mountains, browse the attractions section.

 On the map